lnvglr/character-diversion/character-diversion.md

 #### Multiple Fonts and Font Instances

+As of writing this, *Character Diversion* does not support multiple font files or multiple font instances like Light, Regular and Bold.

+**With the support for variable fonts, ...**

 #### Versioning

 When implementing the platform into the design process of a typeface, versioning is indispensable.
 It is very common for a process involving design critiquing to involve versioning.
 A designer may upload a project font, commentators propose changes and the designer implements those changes.
 If there are 50 comments and the designer solves 20 of them in one round and tweaks another 15 in another go, how can those changes be kept track of?
 Do the opinions that were tackled become obsolete?
 And what is the workflow for marking those that become obsolete?
 Is it technically feasable to integrate an automatic change detection like the versioning control system Git or would each opinion need to be marked as obsolete?
 In addition to the management of obsolete comments, some sort of timeline would need to be added to look back at prior versions to comprehend the development.

-Due to its complext implementation, this feature may, however, be developed in the future.
+Due to its complex implementation, this feature may, however, be developed in the future.